 Instruments

 The experiment will take place in both hemispheres.
-The timeline of the project is shown at this page.
+Some stages of the polarimeters assembly processes are presented in this gallery.

 Polarimetry, as the name suggests, is the science of measuring the light's polarization.
 The degree of polarization (DOP or p) measures the portion of light that is polarized.
 Based on this measure, light can be perfectly polarized (p =100%), partially polarized (0% ≤ p ≤ 100%) or unpolarized (p = 0%).